Identity Cloud

 Risk Score

-The risk score associated with the event.
+Risk score associated with the event.
 A risk score is a combination of the likelihood an anomalous behavior event and/or a known threat is detected.
-Therefore, a risk score of 100 indicates the highest likelihood an access attempt was an anomaly and/or a known threat.
+Therefore, a risk score of 100 indicates the highest likelihood an access attempt was an anomaly and/or a known threat, such as suspicious IP, credential stuffing, or others.

 Heuristics